maxnd/mxMarkEdit/README.md

 * Meta + Shift + D: insert the current date and time.
 * Meta + B: format the selected text in bold or the current word if no text is selected.
 * Meta + I: format the selected text in bold or the current word if no text is selected.
-* Meta + G: find the next recurrence of the text specified in the search form.
+* Meta + G: find the next recurrence of the text specified in the search form, even if it’s closed.
 * Meta + T: create a todo item, or set it as done or to be done.
 * Meta + Opt + Arrow up: move up the current paragraph.
 * Meta + Opt + Arrow down: move down the current paragraph.